vmware-labs/verified-betrfs/concurrency/docs/BankImplementation.md

 For our implementation, we'll be maintaining a data structure containing a bunch of mutexes, one for each account.
-Each mutex should have an invariant, and that invariant will be dependent on the account id.
+Each mutex should have an invariant, and that invariant will be dependent on the account ID.
 For example, the first mutex in the sequence (mutex 0) will have an invariant that it contains a ghost token corresponding to account 0.
 The invariant will also say that the balance stored in the ghost token will match the number _physically_ stored in the mutex.